-Most trigger properties can be set using the same methods you use to set any other image acquisition object property: using the set function or referencing the property as you would a field in a structure.
-For example, you can use the set function to specify the value of the TriggerRepeat property, where vid is a video input object created using the videoinput function.
+Most trigger properties can be set in the same way you set any other image acquisition object property: referencing the property as you would a field in a structure using dot notation.
+For example, you can specify the value of the TriggerRepeat property, where vid is a video input object created using the videoinput function.

 For more information, see Configuring Image Acquisition Object Properties.

 Some trigger properties, however, are interrelated and require the use of the triggerconfig function to set their values.
 These properties are the TriggerType, TriggerCondition, and TriggerSource properties.
 For example, some TriggerCondition values are only valid when the value of the TriggerType property is 'hardware'.

 Setting the values of the TriggerType, TriggerSource, and TriggerCondition properties can be a two-step process:

 Determine valid configurations of these properties by calling the triggerinfo function.